aguynaldo/zabbix5-installations/zabbix-all-in-one/README.md

 # Instructions

-There are 2 ways to execute.
+There are 2 ways to execute these scripts.

 ## Using Vagrant

 This scripts will to install mysql-server, zabbix-server, zabbix-frontend all in only one server.